BIRDSOpenSource/BIRDSOpenSource.github.io/_resources/templates/define-mission-specs.md

 lang: en
 ---

-# Templates and Checklists
+# Mission Definition and Specification Template
 {: .no_toc }

-> If you need more information about how to fill in this template, read the accompanying [guide]({{site.url}}/how-tos/define-mission-specs.md).
+> If you need more information about how to fill in this template, read the accompanying [guide]({{site.url}}/how-tos/define-mission-specs).
 >
 > This template includes writing instructions and boilerplate text that you can customize, use as-is, or completely replace with your own text.
 This text is indicated in {curly brackets}.
 Make sure you replace the placeholders with your own text.